Give into the siren song of the pools and beaches of the nation’s oldest city!

 Hands down, Vilano Beach is my favorite place to spend a spare Saturday afternoon so long as I have a good book in hand.
 Then again, I am almost never without a book in my bag.
 It comes with the academic territory, I suppose.

 And, for the forgetful beachgoer, there is a Publix supermarket just over the Vilano Bridge.
 It is loaded with skim boards, flotation devices, chairs, bottled water—everything you need to make your beach outing a complete success.
-The area also features a few restaurants like the Caribbean-themed Beaches and Puccini’s Pizzeria.
+The area also features a few restaurants like the Caribbean-themed Beaches and Surfside Kitchen.
 At Beaches, you can show up in beachwear making the transition from shore to table pretty easy.
 They are also pet-friendly.
 Another bonus.

 Located south on A1A, Washington Oaks Gardens State Park is a bit of a drive, but I promise it is worth it.
 Washington Oaks has a lot to do on-site, including the ability to take a stroll through the beautiful botanical gardens.
 But our concern today is the shoreline.